MoinSebi/gretl/README.md

 - GFA file with numerical node IDs

-**Comment:**
+**Important:**
-This function will convert all IDs in the graph.
-Additional data in tags will not be converted.
+This function will convert **all** node IDs in the graph. **Additional data in tags will not be converted.**

+---
 ### Node-list
-Individual node statistics.
+Individual node statistics based on graph-related features.
 Statistics provided:
 - Length
 - Degree
 - Depth
 - Core

-Length and degree are based on the graph itself, while depth and core are based on the paths.
+**Comment**
+The information of the reported table can be used as a individual lookup or to create own window-like statistics (over nodes).

 **Example**
 ```text